wkgcass/vproxy/doc/discovery-protocol.md

     Hash not same means that there are some nodes missing or redundant in the cache, and need to be fixed.
     If the hash from the message and the hash in local are the same, no response will be sent.
 3. When receiving the `type=inform` message, the node will compare the hash and will make a tcp connection to the remote node to fetch node list if hash values do not match.
 4. The tcp requests and responses are `discovery data message`s.
-The sender and receiver will record all missing nodes into.
+The sender and receiver will record all missing nodes info.
 They will not care about the redundant ones.
 Those nodes will be removed after being down for `detach-timeout (5 minutes)`.
 5. The hash value only considers `healthy` node records.
 Those unhealthy nodes will not be calculated.
 6. Addition: When receiving a `type=inform` message and hash mismatches, the node `MAY` pause sending udp packets and go into the interval.
     This is used to limit the rate when something changes in a stable network, no need to make multiple tcp connections just to retrieve the same node list.